OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 * **#INPUTDISTORTION** (runtime datascience).
 Input distortion: lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
   Modification can be done by adding noise (randomization), or by smoothing.
   Maintaining model correctness can be improved by performing multiple random modifications (e.g. randomized smoothing) to the input and then comparing the model output (e.g. best of three).
-  TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

   See DETECTADVERSARIALINPUT for an approach where the distorted input is used for detecting an adversarial attacak.

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards
-  - TODO Gradient masking - Annex C ENISA 2021

 * **#ADVERSARIALROBUSTDISTILLATION** (development-time datascience).
 Adversarial-robust distillation: defensive distillation involves training a student model to replicate the softened outputs of the *teacher* model, increasing the resilience of the *student* model to adversarial examples by smoothing the